opaulojr/pirilampo-supermarket/README.md

 ### Where it was developed

-- The file where the solution was implemented is called `products-rich-in-vitamin.js` and is inside the `src` directory
+- The file is called `products-rich-in-vitamin.js` and is inside the `src` directory

 - The implementation is within the `getProductsRichInVitamin` function

 ### Business rules